Atomium And Mini EuropeCurrently Closed

 A trip to Mini Europe can also be combined with a trip to the Oceade (a family waterpark) and the Planeterium.

 The Atomium and Mini Europe are two of the most astonishing attractions in Brussels, Belgium and even Europe perhaps.
 You can see the whole of Europe in a miniaturized scale and the magnified version of an iron crystal here.
 Being insanely popular, tickets for Atomium and Mini Europe have huge queues in the peak season and it can take you hours to enter inside.
 Buy tickets for Atomium and Mini Europe in advance from our ticket booking platform and even get great rebates on Atomium and Mini Europe ticket prices.
 Another wonderful thing about booking online is that you can also club in other activities with your Atomium and Mini Europe tickets as well.
+Also, visit the popular attractions in the city by following Brussels itinerary 3 days.

 Atomium And Mini Europe Information